-Advancing equitable educational outcomes for mals students of color at the local, state, and national level.
+Advancing equitable educational outcomes for male students of color at the local, state, and national level.

-The Project MALES Student Mentoring Program collaborates with local schools and communities to implement and sustain effective mentoring services for male students of colot, focused on increasing post-secondary completion and success.
+The Project MALES Student Mentoring Program collaborates with local schools and communities to implement and sustain effective mentoring services for male students of color, focused on increasing post-secondary success.

-Since 2011, the Project MALES Student Mentoring Program has fostered discussion and relationship-building among male undergraduate mentors and male high school students in the Austin Independent School District.
+Since 2011, the Project MALES Student Mentoring Program has focused on relationship-building among male undergraduate mentors and male high school students in Central Texas school districts.
 This model is a research-informed initiative that highlights mentoring as a way to leverage social capital among males of color at various points in the educational pipeline to ultimately build a stronger college-going culture among this group of students.
-The basic structure entails a “near-peer” mentoring philosophy, with college freshmen being paired with high school freshmen to allow for longer term bonds to develop.
+The basic structure entails a “near-peer” mentoring philosophy, with college freshmen being paired with high school freshmen to allow for long-term bonds to develop.